robinpowered/swolebot/README.md

 GITHUB_API_TOKEN - required
 REPOS - required.
 Uses comma-separated format.
 Eg. 'jutaz/swolebot,robinpowered'.
 You can specify repo, or whole ORG.
 SLACK_CHANNEL - required.
 Defaults to #general
-SLACK_ICON - An URL to Swolebot avatar, if you do not like default ones SLACK_USERNAME - Meh.
+SLACK_ICON - An URL to Swolebot avatar, if you do not like default one SLACK_USERNAME - Meh.
 Default: Swolebot
 RATIO - Open PR to pushups ratio.
 Formula: open_PRs * ratio.
 Default: 2
 HOURS - On what hours this should run.
 Defaults to 11,14,17.
 Format: Comma-separated values